Mage2Gen/Mage2Gen/README.rst

 You can create your own snippets.
 If you would like to add a snippet to Mage2Gen, simply fork this project.
 Add you snippet or other improvements and create a pull request afterwards.
+You can read this `blog`_ post for an how to guide on creating a snippet.

 Base snippet
 ~~~~~~~~~~~~